ppham27/cheating-linear-models-simulations/README.md

 [Boost](http://www.boost.org/) is used to for the statistical distributions.
 [Armadillo](http://arma.sourceforge.net/) is used for the linear algebra.

+The code was also used to run simulations for [The Perils of Balance Testing in Experimental Design: Messy Analyses of Clean Data](https://doi.org/10.1080/00031305.2017.1322143).

 Each simulation generates `2N` observations. `N` observations are assigned to the treatment group, and the remaining `N` observations are the control group.
 The treatment `x` is a vector of 0s and 1s, where 1 denotes the treatment group.
 The response variable `y` for each obervation is normally distributed with mean and variance depending on user parameters.
 A simple linear regression is run with `y` as the dependent variable and `x` as the independent variable.

 There are two possible modes: